Ski Holidays in Avoriaz

 Le Yak is the resort’s only nightclub – open from midnight to 5am, resident and guest DJs spin a selection of genres, but four on the floor House beats are heavily favoured.

 Avoriaz offers facilities and activities for every member of the family – choices include cinema, bowling and laser quest, and the Aquariaz waterpark is the biggest in the Alps.
-When you want to relax and unwind, there’s a wonderful choice of wellness centres here too.
 Find out everything you need to know about facilities in Avoriaz below.

 There are several ski hire shops in Avoriaz, but save yourself the hassle and let Erna Low take care of it for you – we’ve been working with trusted partners here for years so we can find you the best equipment for your skiing style and ability at a great price.
 If you’d like us to add ski hire to your package, please contact us anytime to do so.